Master of Education in Educational Leadership

 specified by the Education Specialties Department:

-- Submit two letters of
+- Submit three letters of

 recommendation from qualified

 individuals who support the candidate’s ability for graduate

 - Provide evidence of at least two years (18 months) of

 - Possess an undergraduate grade point average of 3.0.